blacklee/booking/README.md

 # Booking

-Ruby API to access https://distribution-xml.booking.com/, partial implementation.
+Ruby API to access https://distribution-xml.booking.com/.

+`My project do not use full API from Booking.com currently, so the implementation is partial.`

 ## Modules